kognise/frozone/README.md

 You can serve static files from the root directory by putting them in a folder called `public`.
 For example, the file `public/robots.txt` could be access at `/robots.txt`.

+> Note that static files will override regular files.
+For example, if `public/foo.html` and `pages/foo.js` both exist, `index.html` will contain the contents from `public/foo.html`.

 ### Populating `<head>`

 Frozone includes a component for appending elements to the `<head>` element, similar to React Helmet.